KnapsackPro/knapsack_pro-ruby/README.md

 end
 ```

-You need to create multiple API tokens for different tags.
+You need to create API token per each tag.
 In this example we need 3 different API tokens.

 You need to run below commands for each CI node.